- The world’s only teacher training programme exclusively for those who have completed a doctorate

 How is the programme structured?

 The Brilliant Club works in partnership with ITE providers in Year 1, enabling participants to achieve QTS through either the School Direct fee or salaried routes.
-In Years 2 and 3 participants are employed by their placement schools as NQTs and RQTs respectively.
+In Years 2 and 3 participants are employed by their placement schools as NQTs.
 Throughout the programme participants have one full day off-timetable each week to work towards the wider aims of the programme.

 How many hours do participants teach?